By: Nora Ledford (Oklahoma City, OK, USA)

 - You can also cook the rice separate and reduce the water to 5 cups on the neck bones.

 - If you cook the rice separate you can plate the rice and put the neck bones over the rice.

-- Neck bones and rice go great with cornbread, and collard greens.
+- Pork neck bones and rice go great with cornbread, and collard greens.
 Fresh collard greens are better, but if you can not find them at the store you can buy a can and add 2 pieces of bacon to them to add flavor.

 This neck bones and rice recipe serves about 4 to 6 people.